Choose another writer in this calendar:

 not judge, teach, or explain but remain neutral, was widely adopted.

-of the siege of Carthage in 240-237 BC by mercenaries.
-The novel
+culture and the siege of Carthage in 240-237 BC by mercenaries.
+This

 Jean-Yves Masson.
 Also the composers Berlioz and Mussorgsky had planned